Poor Relief Act 1601: Description

-Criticisms of the act
+Criticisms

 Implementation and variation

 There was much variation in the application of the law and there was a tendency for the destitute to migrate towards the more generous parishes, usually situated in the towns.
 There was wide variation in the amount of poor relief given out.
 As the parish was the administrative unit of the system there was great diversity in the system.
 Since there were no administrative standards, parishes were able to interpret the law as they wished.

 Some cities, such as Bristol, Exeter and Liverpool were able to obtain by-laws which established their control onto several of the urban parishes within their jurisdiction.
 Bristol gained a private act of Parliament in 1696, the Bristol Workhouse Act 1695 (7 & 8 Will.
 3. c.
 32 Pr.), which allowed the city to create a 'manufactory' so that the profits from the paupers' work could be used for maintenance of the poor relief system.